-Mass timber construction cuts costs dramatically because it’s cheaper than steel and concrete due to its availability.
+Mass timber construction cuts costs dramatically because of its availability.

-On top of that, it requires fewer materials and needs smaller foundations.
+On top of that, mass timber requires fewer materials and needs smaller foundations.

-Materials like cross-laminated timber (CLT) cost an average of $50 per square foot.
+According to one source, cross-laminated timber (CLT) costs an average of $50 per square foot.

 This is $14 per square foot less than a traditional concrete and steel building.